 Yellow Ribbon Suicide Prevention Program

-The Yellow Ribbon Suicide Prevention Program is part of the Light for Life Foundation, a nonprofit organization dedicated to awareness, education, and collaboration for suicide prevention.
+Part of the Light for Life Foundation, a nonprofit organization dedicated to awareness, education, and collaboration for suicide prevention.
 There is a cost for Yellow Ribbon Suicide Prevention Training and to form local chapters.

 Youth Suicide Prevention Programs: A Resource Guide